 When you hit the shore, towels, poop bags, water, a portable dog bowl, food, snacks, and treats should come with you.
 Your pup’s favorite floating toys, a leash, and a basic pet first aid kit are also worth bringing.
 And here’s another important tip: Consider your dog’s swimming ability.
 If he needs assistance or if you’re unsure, consider getting a pet life vest.
 We packed all of these items and were grateful we brought a vest for Fargo.
 She had never tackled lake water before, and it really helped her handle the waves.

 5. Know of a veterinary clinics close to the beach, just in case

 Like on any vacation you take with your dog, accidents or health issues may occur.
 Finding vet clinics and 24-hour hospitals ahead of time can provide you with peace of mind.

 6. Bring your camera!

-As your pooch has the experience of a lifetime, you can be capturing so many memories!
-Fargo’s, Vanilla’s and Chuck’s beach adventure photo books are displayed proudly on our living room coffee table.
+As your pooch has the experience of a lifetime, you can capture so many memories!
+Fargo’s, Vanilla’s, and Chuck’s beach adventure photo books are displayed proudly on our living room coffee table.